edcarroll/ta-json/README.md

 Property converters can be used to define how a type is serialized / deserialized.
 They must implement the `IPropertyConverter` interface, and output a `JsonValue`.

+There are two built in converters, `DateConverter` and `BufferConverter`.
+They are applied automatically when serializing `Date` and `Buffer` objects.

 #### Example

 This example uses the built in `BufferConverter`, to output Buffer values as base64 encoded strings.
 Note that when parsing documents, the deserializer will convert the value back into a Buffer.